maypattaranan/igjavascript/README.md

-# Instagram: Building liking and commenting functionality using Javascript
+# Instagram Clone: Like and Comment

-A simple Instagram cloned page
+## A simple Instagram cloned page
 Function:
 - Like button
 - Comment section + emojis